Expository Text Generation: Imitate, Retrieve, Paraphrase: Results

 \subsection{Retriever Embedding Analysis}

-The Retriever ignores hallucinated entities when creating sentence embeddings, resulting in increased performance compared to pre-trained retrievers.
+The Retriever ignores hallucinated entities when creating embeddings, resulting in better search capabilities compared to pretrained retrievers.
 We visualize this property in Figure \ref{fig:retriever} and find that the Retriever puts less weight on factually specific entities (e.g. ``Emory'' and ``Prologue'').
-As a result, the Retriever can focus its embeddings on the more important terms for retrieving information (e.g. ``belongs,'' ``class,'' and ``medications'').
+Hence, the Retriever can focus its embeddings on the more important terms for retrieving information (e.g. ``belongs,'' ``class,'' and ``medications'').
+We show the strength of the Retriever quantitatively in Table~\ref{table:retr}.